DavtabaseDave/DentistryDocx/Intro/Naming-Conventions-in-FAD.md

 ## Suffixes

-____Prev_: This denotes the PREVious year's version of the table.
+\_Prev: This denotes the PREVious year's version of the table.
 This contains the data for Completed or Withdrawn Students.
 $: this denotes that the table is a holding table for data imported from an XLS(X) file.
 The corresponding "user" table will have the usual "t_" prefix and lack the trailing dollar sign.

 ## Infixes, others